 4MA1 = Mathematics A (foundation or higher tier)

-Pearson Edexcel offer two types of qualifications: A-Levels and International A-Levels (IALs).
-A-Levels must be sat in the UK while IALs must be sat abroad.
-A-Levels and IALs are a two year course with the examination sat at the end of Year 13, while AS-Levels and IASLs are a standalone qualification sat at the end of Year 12.
+Cambridge International A-levels are internationally recognised qualifications.
+International A-Levels (IALs) can be sat in the UK or abroad.
+IALs are a two year course with the examination sat at the end of Year 13, while IASLs are a standalone qualification sat at the end of Year 12.

-Typically, pupils study three or four AS subjects in Year 12, before taking two or three of these subjects onto A Level in Year 13.
+Typically, pupils study three or four IAS subjects in Year 12, before taking two or three of these subjects onto IAL in Year 13.